absmach/supermq-docs/docs/blogs/v0-14-0-release.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/psTSFMoa4f4?si=Gx-Fi0hpe3RBv3jK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### Return Websocket support
+### Returned Websocket support

-Remember web sockets?
-We are ecstatic to reveal its return to Magistrala, built from scratch for improved performance and exciting possibilities.
+Remember the WebSocket adapter?
+We are happy to reveal its return to Magistrala, built from scratch for improved performance and exciting possibilities.
 This isn't just a revival – we're actively planning future features and even UI integration, allowing your interface to receive real-time messages directly.
 This opens doors for dynamic and efficient real-time communication, and we can't wait to see what you build!
 The PR for this change can be found [here](https://github.com/absmach/magistrala/pull/1625).

-### Add Invitation service
+### Added Invitation service

 Invitation service is a new feature in Magistrala.
 This service is responsible for sending invitations to users to join a domain.
-This is a very important feature for multi-tenancy.
+This is an essential feature for multi-tenancy.
 We currently don't support email invitations but we are planning to add it in future releases.
-This is because the invitation services need to talk to the users service to get the email of the user and we don't have the communication between services yet.
+This is because the Invitation services need to talk to the Users service to get the email of the user and we don't have the communication between services yet.
 We are planning to add this in future releases.
 The commit for this change can be found [here](https://github.com/absmach/magistrala/commit/a07aabe78328d99c176f6bf6034339ce5256f13f)

-### Added support for multiple MQTT message brokers
+### Expanded compatibility across various MQTT brokers

 The MQTT message broker is responsible for handling MQTT messages.
-We added support for multiple MQTT message brokers.
+We Expanded compatibility across various MQTT brokers.
 You can either use VerneMQ or NATS as the MQTT message broker.
 VerneMQ is a very popular MQTT message broker and was initially the only supported MQTT message broker.
 We decided to add support for NATS as the MQTT message broker because we believe that it is a great message broker and is very easy to use.
 Using NATS as an MQTT message broker you can simplify your infrastructure since it can be used as both the event store and the message broker.
 The PR for this change can be found [here](https://github.com/absmach/magistrala/pull/1904).

 ### Added support for multiple event stores